top of page

 Vehicle Eligibilty

 Entry limited to mass-produced, four-wheeled vehicles legal for Australian highway use at the time of their manufacture.
-Vehicles must be acquired and prepared for a maximum of $5000.00 (Slops) - $10,000 (Top Shelf) as described.
-Vehicles must meet all safety standards as specified in this document.
+Vehicles must be acquired and prepared for a maximum of $5000.00 - $10,000.
+Vehicles must meet all safety standards as specified in the supplementary regulations.
 Safety equipment (Safety Cage, harness, seat, extinguisher etc.) does not count towards the value of the car.

 Where can I find the Supplementary Regulations?